BirtasAdrian/Bugs/README.md

 1. Go to http://qachallenge.ro/api/test_api.php?action=update
 2. Select "PUT" method
-3. Use in Body form-data section Key id and value 417
+3. Use in Body, form-data section the Key id and value 417
-4. Use in Body form-data section Key first_name and value Adrian
+4. Use in Body, form-data section the Key first_name and value Adrian
-5. Use in Body form-data section Key last_name and value Birtas
+5. Use in Body, form-data section the Key last_name and value Birtas
 6. Press SEND button

 **Expected result**